ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * The terms and concepts described in {{RFC9200}}, and Authorization Information Format (AIF) {{RFC9237}} to express authorization information.
 In particular, analogously to {{RFC9200}}, terminology for entities in the architecture such as Client (C), Resource Server (RS), and Authorization Server (AS) is defined in OAuth 2.0 {{RFC6749}}.
 * The terms and concept related to the message formats and processing, specified in {{I-D.ietf-ace-key-groupcomm}}, for provisioning and renewing keying material in group communication scenarios.
-* The terms and concepts of pub-sub group communication, as described in {{I-D.ietf-core-coap-pubsub}}.
+* The terms and concepts of pub/sub group communication, as described in {{I-D.ietf-core-coap-pubsub}}.
 * The terms and concepts described in CBOR {{RFC8949}} and COSE {{RFC9052}}{{RFC9053}}.

-A principal interested to participate in group communication as well as already participating as a group member is interchangeably denoted as "Client", "Pub-Sub client",  or "node".
+A principal interested to participate in group communication as well as already participating as a group member is interchangeably denoted as "Client", "pub/sub client",  or "node".

 * Group: a set of nodes that share common keying material and security parameters to protect their communications with one another.
 That is, the term refers to a "security group".
-This is not to be confused with an "application group", which has relevance at the application level and whose members may be a set of nodes registered to a pub-sub topic.
+This is not to be confused with an "application group", which has relevance at the application level and whose members may be a set of nodes registered to a pub/sub topic.

 # Application Profile Overview {#overview}

 The architecture of the scenario is shown in {{archi}}.
 A Client can act both as a publisher and a subscriber, publishing to some topics, and subscribing to others.
 However, for the simplicity of presentation, this profile describes Publisher and Subscriber Clients separately.
 The Broker acts as the ACE RS, and also corresponds to the Dispatcher in {{I-D.ietf-ace-key-groupcomm}}).

-Both Publisher and Subscriber Clients use the same pub-sub communication protocol and the same transport profile of ACE in their interaction with the broker.
-The pub-sub communication protocol considered in this document is CoAP, as described in {{I-D.ietf-core-coap-pubsub}}, but the specification can apply to other pub-sub protocols such as MQTT {{MQTT-OASIS-Standard-v5}}, or other transport.
+Both Publisher and Subscriber Clients use the same pub/sub communication protocol and the same transport profile of ACE in their interaction with the broker.
+The pub/sub communication protocol considered in this document is CoAP, as described in {{I-D.ietf-core-coap-pubsub}}, but the specification can apply to other pub/sub protocols such as MQTT {{MQTT-OASIS-Standard-v5}}, or other transport.
 All clients MUST use CoAP when communicating to the KDC.

 ~~~~~~~~~~~~
              +----------------+   +----------------+